cco-rosselle/guestbook-api/README.md

 # guestbook-api

-A dummy "guestbook" api to learn GoLang and Hexagonal architecture (and eventually all things backend).
+A super basic/naive api that adds comments to a "guestbook" to ultimately learn GoLang and Hexagonal architecture (and eventually all things backend).
 Currently only has two routes:

 1. `GET - /v1/comments`
 2. `POST - /v1/comments`